 As British Columbia’s largest university across two main campuses, UBC is a destination for students, staff, faculty, neighbourhood residents, alumni and citizens from communities across the region.
-UBC is focused on providing safe and enjoyable sustainable transportation choices to, from, and around campus, in particular by reducing automobile trips, supporting public transit, and promoting active transportation.
+Trips to our Vancouver campus are made primarily by transit (54%) and carpooling (11%).
+While in the Okanagan, sustainable transportation has increased to 23% for transit, and 19% for walking and cycling.

 OF ALL TRIPS TO AND FROM CAMPUS WERE MADE BY TRANSIT (VANCOUVER)

 OF ALL TRIPS WERE MADE BY SUSTAINABLE MODES OF TRANSPORTATION (VANCOUVER)

 OF ALL TRIPS WERE MADE BY SUSTAINABLE MODES OF TRANSPORTATION (OKANAGAN)

 OF ALL TRIPS WERE MADE BY CYCLING & WALKING (OKANAGAN)